prodevengineer/miniProjects_Launchbase/README.md

 ## 📂 Module 2
 Starting with FrontEnd.
-This module challenges the student to build a dynamic website using HTML, CSS and Javscript technologies.
+This module challenges the student to build a dynamic website using HTML, CSS and JavaScript technologies.
 You can access the codes through the folder Module 2.

 ## 🚧 Module 3